berislavlopac/momoa/CONTRIBUTE.md

 $ pyenv install 3.10.4
 $ pyenv local 3.8.13 3.9.12 3.10.4
 ```
-This is not needed for the CI, which runs one one Python version (image) at a time.
+This is not needed for the CI, which runs one Python version (image) at a time.

 #### Manual Validation